PNG to GIF Converter — Free Online

 About PNG to GIF Conversion

 Converting PNG to GIF sits at the intersection of two of the most-searched questions in image workflows: file compatibility and file size.
 PNG files behave well in their native environment but cause friction when you need to share, edit, or publish them somewhere that expects GIF.
 The most common triggers for this conversion are uploading to a platform that rejects PNG, opening the file in software that does not recognize it, attaching the image to a document workflow, and reducing the file size for faster web delivery.
 None of those problems require a server upload — the file format is fully described, the math is well-known, and a modern browser has every API needed to do the conversion locally.
+PNG is a high-fidelity image format with millions of colors and smooth, graduated transparency, while GIF is a much older format limited to a 256-color palette.
+Converting PNG to GIF is what you do when a platform or workflow specifically wants a GIF, even though it means stepping down to that smaller palette.
+The conversion runs in your browser on the Canvas API, mapping your PNG's colors into the GIF's limited palette without uploading anything.

 Why People Convert PNG to GIF

 There is no single reason to convert PNG to GIF; there are four overlapping ones.
 Compatibility is the most common: the destination application, website, or printer simply does not accept PNG.
 File size is the second: GIF either compresses better (saving bandwidth) or worse (preserving fidelity) than PNG, and the right choice depends on what you do next with the image.
 Editing is the third: some editors strip metadata or refuse to open certain PNG variants, while GIF loads cleanly.
 And finally there is preservation — converting between lossless formats avoids generation loss when you plan to keep editing the file.
 FileChange handles all four motivations in the same one-click flow.
+Some boards, chat tools, and legacy systems still treat GIF as the lingua franca for small graphics and reaction images, and they may not accept a PNG at all.
+Converting gives you a file those places will take, which matters more than raw quality when the destination simply demands a .gif.

 How to Convert PNG to GIF Online